+- 1. Notifying parents/guardians.

+- 2. Disciplinary conference.

+- 3. Withholding of privileges.

+- 4. Temporary removal from the classroom.

+- 5. Return of property or restitution for lost, stolen or damaged property.

+- 6. School Intervention Program.

-- 3. Withholding of privileges. - 4.
-Temporary removal from the classroom. - 5.
-Return of property or restitution for lost, stolen or damaged property. - 6.
-In-school suspension. - 7.
-After-school study.
-(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.) - 8.
-Community service. - Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - 10.
-Suspension of bus riding privileges. - 11.
-Suspension from school and all school activities for up to 10 days.
-A suspended student is prohibited from being on school grounds. - 12.
-Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
-An expelled student is prohibited from being on school grounds. - Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.
+- 7. After-school study.
+(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.)

+- 8. Community service.

+- 9. Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules.

+- 10. Suspension of bus riding privileges.

+- 11. Suspension from school and all school activities for up to 10 days.
+A suspended student is prohibited from being on school grounds.

+- 12. Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
+An expelled student is prohibited from being on school grounds.

+- 13. Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.